gleissen/hw1/README.md

 state.

-**NOTE:**  You can **only** modify/extend the code in the files mentioned above; there is no need to change any code elsewhere.
+**NOTE:**  You can **only** modify/extend the code in the functions mentioned above; there is no need to change any code elsewhere.

 ## Part B: Verifying A Small Suite of NanoJS Programs